plantdiet/Artist-Theme/_posts/2016-01-30-animal-agriculture.markdown

 ---
 layout: post
-title:  "5 Things you need to know about B12"
+title:  "Animal Agriculture"
 date:   2016-01-30 09:11:03
 description: Phasellus hendrerit.
 Pellent aliquet nibh nec urna.
 In nis aliquet vel, dapibus id,mattis.
-thumbnail: NUTRITIONAL-SUPPLEMENTS.png
+thumbnail: Animal-Agriculture.jpg
-categories: health
+categories: facts

 # Information for the author block
-author: Nina Petropoulos
+author: Shriya
 ---

 If this is your first time using Jekyll, don't be scared!
 Installing and setting up this particular theme is very, very simple.
 I'll walk you through it.